develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 only and then you mess this clean system by injecting programmatic non-visual elements to have this sort of a not-really-visual yet not-really-programmatic mishmash of a tag-monster.

 You can use Metamatic with any of those libraries but Metamatic also provides an out-of-the-box routing solution that you can consider as an option when implementing a Metamatic app.

-The Metamatic Router was created just because it was a quite easy thing to do on top of the core Metamatic framework.
+The Metamatic Router was created just because it was a quite easy thing to create this kind of a thing on top of the core Metamatic framework.

-The Metamatic Router was made for one reason.
-The Metamatic state management framework just happened to be a dream-like basement to build a router.
-It was made just because it was easy!

 ## Installing Metamatic Router

 There are two options to install the Metamatic Router.
-The most obvious one is just installing the Metamatic framework just like before:
+The most obvious one is installing the Metamatic framework just like before:

 ```js
 npm i --save metamatic
 ```

-The **metamatic** package can be understood since version 2.4.7 as a web development suite that covers both the state management scheme alongside providing additional routing support.
-However, you can also install the Metamatic Router as a standalone feature without using the Metamatic state management features:
+You can also install just the Metamatic Router as a standalone feature without state management features:

 ```js
 npm i --save @metamatic.net/metamatic-router